Family of heart donor and heart recipient, meet in person for the first time

 The Flowers and Lewis families have been sending letters back and forth to each other for some time now, through the Gift of Life Donor Program.
 This program helps coordinate organ transplants and donations.
 It wasn't until just a few weeks ago that they both decided they were ready to meet in person.

-Tyshon’s wife, Loretta Lewis, was nothing but grateful for the opportunity– for the families to meet.
+Tyshon's wife, Loressa Lewis, was nothing but grateful for the opportunity-- for the families to meet.
 At times Tyshon was even at a loss for words and just kept saying thank you to Lori and her family.

 "I am a registered organ donor and I always said I wanted to be a blessing to somebody but I never got thought I would need that blessing," said Tyshon.